crmpicco/aws-certifications/deployment-provisioning-automation.md

 Image Recipe - Image builder creates a recipe for each image, which can be shared, version-controlled

 Build components - the software components to include in the image

+Step 1: Base OS - provide a base OS image, e.g. Amazon Linux 2 AMI

+Step 2: Software - define the software to install, e.g. Python, Node.js, security updates etc

+Step 3: Test - run tests on the new image, e.g. does it boot?

+Step 4: Distribute - distribute the image to the region(s) of your choice